 - Bad Microphone Quality

 - No Fast-Charging

-In terms of features, it’s packing Bluetooth 5.0 and an IP55 rating.
+In terms of features, it packs Bluetooth 5.0 and an IP55 rating.
 This means the earbuds can’t be submerged in water, but they can withstand splashes of water and sweat, making them perfect for use while exercising.

 Unfortunately, they aren’t as good outside the gym due to their limited battery life.
-Each bud can only hold about 3 hours of juice in it, which is rather low, even by budget true wireless standards.
+Each bud can only hold about 3 hours of juice, which is rather low, even by budget true wireless standards.
 The charging case holds an extra 7 hours of battery life, for a humble total of 10 hours.